 Even in today’s digital world, customers still prefer calling customer service.
 The immediacy and intimacy of a call between a customer and customer service agent help build trust.
 But it can be a big challenge for many growing businesses to handle phone support.

-To handle customer requests, queries, and grievances, companies use call center services.
+To handle customer requests, queries, and grievances, companies use call centre services.
 Businesses have several options to choose from when it comes to providing customer support.
-They can either set up their call center and hire agents, which is often quite a costly and cumbersome proposition.
-Or they can choose to delegate this function to expert call center services.
-Another option that is gaining popularity is using call center apps or software.
-More and more companies are either using or planning to use apps for call center services.
+They can either set up their call centre and hire agents, which is often quite a costly and cumbersome proposition.
+Or they can choose to delegate this function to expert call centre services.
+They can outsource these tasks and try to find the best BPO in the Philippines or in other countries to make sure they are working with experts in the industry.
+Another option that is gaining popularity is using call centre apps or software.
+More and more companies are either using or planning to use apps for call centre services.
 Such software decreases costs increase customer service quality and reduce employee turnover.

 Image Source: Shutterstock

-Two types of call centers exist—Inbound and Outbound.
+Two types of call centres exist—Inbound and Outbound.

-Inbound call center agents receive hundreds, and maybe even thousands, of calls from customers every day.
+Inbound call centre agents receive hundreds, and maybe even thousands, of calls from customers every day.
 Issues vary from accounts, billing matters, to order placements queries and many others.
 Representatives support customers, log calls, and document key data.
-Team members conduct marketing activities at outbound call centers by contacting clients about promotions and other services.
-Call centers have a system in place to track the number of regular calls received, the length of these calls, and other metrics.
+Team members conduct marketing activities at outbound call centres by contacting clients about promotions and other services.
+Call centres have a system in place to track the number of regular calls received the length of these calls and other metrics.

-The calling capability, where agents can take incoming calls and make outgoing calls, is an essential call center service.
-There are solutions like KENT CamCall, a call center services software that offers 1-to-1 video-based inbound calls with a facility to transfer the calls and add more participants.
+The calling capability, where agents can take incoming calls and make outgoing calls, is an essential call centre service.
+There are solutions like KENT CamCall, a call centre services software that offers 1-to-1 video-based inbound calls with a facility to transfer the calls and add more participants.